caio-sobreiro/gdcmconv-go/README.md

 - **Simplicity**: Go API abstracts away C++ and command-line details
 - **Flexibility**: Supports a wide range of DICOM compression and transformation workflows

+## Roadmap
+- [ ] Achieve full test coverage for all transcoding and utility functions
+- [ ] Add CI to ensure cross-platform builds and test runs
+- [ ] Publish performance benchmarks
+- [ ] Provide more usage examples and documentation

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.